pisv/handly/CONTRIBUTING.md

 Setting up a developer workspace
 --------------------------------

 Handly currently uses `JavaSE-11` for compilation.
-Please add a matching JRE.
+Please add a matching JDK.
+Perfect match (i.e. Java SE 11) is recommended to avoid build warnings.

+A number of the provided launch configurations use `JavaSE-17`.
+To use them, add a matching JDK.
+(That is, normally, you have both Java SE 11 and Java SE 17 added.)

 Handly employs specific Java code formatting conventions.
 Please import and use the formatter profile from `tools/formatter.xml`.